PayamDiba/SERGIO/README.md

 The output of each of these modules including the "count matrix conversion" module are 3d numpy arrays of size (#cell_types * #gene * #cells_per_type).
 To convert them into a 2d expression matrix invoke numpy.concatenate as shown before.

+## Repository Contents
+SERGIO/ contains the python codes required for simulations.

+data_sets/ cotains 11 data sets including 6 steady-state and 5 differentiation simulated data.
+Each data set's folder contains the input files used in simulations as well the ground truth (gt) GRN.
+Differentiation data sets' folders also contain the differentiation graph (bMat) used in simulations.

+GNW_sampled_GRNs/ contains four networks sampled from the known regulatory network in Ecoli and Yeast using GeneNetWeaver (doi: 10.1093/bioinformatics/btr373).